safe-global/safe-modules/bequest/README.md

 To set an bequest for a Safe it is first required that the Safe adds a **delegate**.
 For this a Safe transaction needs to be executed that calls `addDelegate`.
 This method will add the specified **delegate** for `msg.sender`, which is the Safe in case of a Safe transaction.
 The `addDelegate` method can be called multiple times with the same address for a **delegate** without failure.

-To set a bequest need to call `setup` method with the heir address and the date at which the bequest becomes effective.
-The bequest date (the number of seconds after the epoch) and heir can be changed at any time by calling `changeHeirAndDate` (with the same parameters).
+To set a bequest need to call `setBequest` method with the heir address and the date at which the bequest becomes effective.
+The bequest date (the number of seconds after the epoch) and heir can be changed at any time by calling `setBequest` again.
 To cancel a bequest, call it with heir set to `0x0`.

 After the bequest date becomes effecive, the heir account (a simple wallet or a smart contract) can call any method on the bequested wallet using `execute` or `executeReturnData` methods.